Daviddor95/Flight-investigation-application/README.md

 features throught the flight, by the movement of the joystick and for showing the changes in the rudder and throttle features throught the flight, throught the movement of the little sliders near the joystick.
+Also you can see the changes in the Data of Yaw, Pitch, Roll, Direction, Airspeed, Altimeter Desplayed too.
 - charts - show a graph that empesizes the changes in a value of the flight feature we choose.
-- another line that empesizes the same for the most correlated feature the the first feature,
+- another line that empesizes the same for the most correlated feature the first feature,
 - another graph that emphesizes the line of regression and the exception values.
 ![alt text](https://github.com/Daviddor95/Flight-investigation-application/PicturesForREADME/Capture.jpg?raw=true)